open-minds/hour-of-code-udev-2016/README.md

 ### How does this robot understand codes ?

-It has an Arduino!!!(card or wt) that understands codes.
+It has an Arduino that understands codes.

 ### What OS you are using ?